apache/spark/docs/core-migration-guide.md

 - A new protocol for fetching shuffle blocks is used.
 It's recommended that external shuffle services be upgraded when running Spark 3.0 apps.
 You can still use old external shuffle services by setting the configuration `spark.shuffle.useOldFetchProtocol` to `true`.
 Otherwise, Spark may run into errors with messages like `IllegalArgumentException: Unexpected message type: <number>`.

-- `SPARK_WORKER_INSTANCES` is deprecated.
+- `SPARK_WORKER_INSTANCES` is deprecated in Standalone mode.
 It's recommended to launch multiple executors in one worker and launch one worker per node instead of launching multiple workers per node and launching one executor per worker.